Home

 Questions you may wish to ask about side effects are:

-Once chemotherapy is completed, normal (non-malignant) cells usually recover, so most side effects will gradually disappear after treatment ends.
+Once chemotherapy is completed, normal cells usually recover, so most side effects will gradually disappear after treatment ends.
 The amount of time it takes to get over side effects is dependent on many things, including your overall health and the type of chemotherapy you have been receiving.

 Ask your doctor for more information about these medications.
 Contact us if you need more ideas about what to ask your doctor or to learn about clinical trials using these drugs.
 (See also chemotherapy glossary and mesothelioma glossary.)
 Also, see side effects of chemotherapy.